- Beauty Glossary

 - Salicylic Acid

-Salicylic Acid Skin Care Products
+Salicylic Acid for Skin

 Salicylic acid is a buzzword that you might have noticed flying about on the labels of your favourite cosmetics – it's a magical ingredient and is often dubbed a saviour for acne-prone skin.
 But scrubbing away spots is just one of the benefits of this working wonder.